-The Zimbabwe Population-Based HIV Impact Assessment (ZIMPHIA) began fieldwork in October 2015 and announced results in December 2016.
-In Zimbabwe— the first country to conduct a PHIA survey— survey teams visited approximately 15,000 households, interviewed participants, and provided HIV counseling and testing as well as syphilis testing.
-The findings, announced on World AIDS Day (December 1), showed exceptional progress against the HIV epidemic.
-Details on the findings can be found below.
+The Zimbabwe Population-Based HIV Impact Assessment (ZIMPHIA) began fieldwork in October 2015 and announced preliminary results in December 2016.
+In Zimbabwe— the first country to conduct a PHIA survey— survey teams visited over 11,000 households, interviewed participants, and provided HIV counseling and testing as well as syphilis testing.

 Key Preliminary Findings

 Key ZIMPHIA preliminary findings among adults ages 15 to 64:

 - 90-90-90: 742.9% of people living with HIV (ages 15 to 64) in Zimbabwe report knowing their status, 86.8% of those individuals self-report being on ART, and 86.5% of that group are virally suppressed

 A ZIMPHIA Technical Working Group music video: Knock, Knock, Knock

 Below is a curated roundup of media articles published following the ZIMPHIA results announcement.
 See here for the official PHIA press release.

 The Economist: A report shows HIV in retreat in many African countries

 The new data suggest that Africa is on the cusp of beating back HIV.
 But to do so it will have to redouble its efforts to educate, test and treat more people.

 The Huffington Post: PEPFAR: Saving Lives And Changing The Course Of The AIDS Epidemic